kostya-zero/zeroProbe/README.md

 ### :rocket: Fast as possible

 zeroProbe was developed in C#.
 It works on .NET and it so-o-o fast.
 Really, just try it.
-.NET 6 allows us to build more faster and feature-rich applications with C#. zeroProbe are fast tool for your tests.
+.NET 6 allows us to build faster and feature-rich applications with C#. zeroProbe are fast tool for your tests.
-It make your test automated, it works so fast and has an easy configuration style - that's so cool!
+It makes your test automated, it works so fast and has an easy configuration style - that's so cool!

 ### :floppy_disk: Installation